Skip to content

 Thanks for the feedback.
 I was living in north downtown (4th and King, near Transy) for the 1998 championship and celebration.
 We took off toward Main Street at the final buzzer and stayed there because it was, as I recall, 100% positive vibes down there.

-And hey, best of luck on getting a puppy soon!
+Best of luck on getting a puppy soon!

 %d bloggers like this: